UserEngage/Flutter-SDK/README.md

   }

   void _registerUser() {
-    // Send more informaton about user.
+    // Send more informaton about the user.
 You can add custom attributes.
     // Attributes must be simple type.
     UserComSDK.instance.registerUser(
       customer: Customer(